THE SOMEWHAT DUBIOUS VALUE OF ECCENTRICITY

 The father of modern bodybuilding culture, promoter of the first bodybuilding contest in modern history (with a cash prize bigger than any contest for the next 75 years), and the guy Jack LaLanne ripped off for just about everything.
-You likely have never heard of him, because MacFadden was a full-blown weirdo who loved porn and sex, did insane physical stunts even into old age, and thought (very rightly at the time) medical doctors were goddamned monsters.
+Most likely you have never heard of him.
+MacFadden was a full-blown weirdo who loved porn and sex.
+Furthermore, he did insane physical stunts even into old age.
+Thought medical doctors were goddamned monsters.

 America is a nation founded upon a belief in individualism above all.
 Propaganda is rammed down our throats daily.
 Certainly, the eccentric has played a massive role in American society.
 For instance, from the flamboyant antics of Little Richard, lady Gage, and Prince in pop music to the oddly accessible masculinity and hyperfitness of Bernarr McFadden.
 In addition, to the drug-addled, artistic intellectualism of Ken Kesey and Hunter S. Thompson to the bizarre mad scientist brilliance of Nikola Tesla to the utterly insane engineering genius of Howard Hughes.